-While it is tempting to try to cram everything into this essay, focus on key concepts—that will showcase to the reader your ability to prioritize information, which is something your future hiring managers will be requiring.
+While it is tempting to try to cram everything into this essay, focus on key concepts that will showcase to the reader your ability to prioritize information, which your future hiring managers will require.

 Prioritizing Your Prerequisites

-Each of your prerequisite courses can be taken at a traditional four-year university, as extension courses or online programs.
+Each prerequisite course can be taken at a traditional four-year university as an extension course or through an online program.

-Many students have them completed before applying, so you want to consider that when you decide to apply.
-However, it’s not uncommon for these classes to be “in progress” at the time students submit their applications, especially if they are applying to a program in earlier rounds.
-If this is the case, you should have a clear plan in place.
+Many students have them completed before applying, so you want to consider that when you apply.
+However, it’s not uncommon for these classes to be “in progress” when students submit their applications, especially if they are applying to a program in earlier rounds.
+If this is the case, you should have a clear plan.

 What Happens After You Submit?

 For our program, we start processing materials as quickly as possible.
-Typically, you should receive an admissions decision between six to ten weeks from your application submission deadline.
+You should receive an admissions decision between six to ten weeks from your application deadline.
 There are a few times when a decision may take longer as we balance application volumes.
-Remember, our goal is to bring in a well-rounded class so we take that into consideration each round.
+Remember, our goal is to bring in a well-rounded class, so we consider that each round.

 After submitting your application, selected candidates will receive an email invitation for a pre-screen interview via Sparkhire.
-This brief interview is made up of a series of pre-recorded questions that will give us a chance to get to know you better outside of what is on paper.
+This brief interview comprises a series of pre-recorded questions that will allow us to get to know you better outside of what is on paper.

 You want to prepare for this as if you would for a job screening—practice your elevator pitch, work with someone to answer practice questions and be ready to ask a few questions about us.
-In this stage of the process, we’ll ask a few behavioral-based questions and focus mostly on your background.
+In this process stage, we’ll ask a few behavioral-based questions and focus mostly on your background.